Berkeley-CS61B/skeleton-sp16/lab3b/spec/lab3b.md

 Starting with lab3, you'll need to have your computer setup to use the Spring 2016 Java libraries.

 To download the files, all you need to do is pull from the skeleton repository using `git pull skeleton master`.
-You should see a directory appear in your directory called javalib containing the following files (if you've pulled recently, you should already have this):
+At the time of this writing (2/3/16), your javalib directory should contain the following files:

+ - 61b_checks.xml
  - algs4.jar
  - checkstyle-5.9-all.jar
  - hamcrest-core-1.3.jar
  - jh61b.jar
  - junit-4.12.jar
+ - reflections-0.9.9-RC1-uberjar.jar
  - stdlib-package.jar
  - stdlib.jar
- - reflections-0.9.9-RC1-uberjar.jar
+ - style61b.py

 A. Windows Setup
 ----

-1. Pull from the skeleton repo and verify that you've received a lib folder containing the jar files listed above.
+1. Pull from the skeleton repo and verify that you've received a lib folder containing the files listed above.

 2. Create a CLASSPATH environment variable pointing to the lib folder.
 As we did in Lab 1b, we will do this by updating our environment variables.